alandeev/auth-aspnet-project01/README.md

 ## List of implement ideas

-- controller and struture of project [required]
-- jwtbearer token 'blocked routers if not has access' [required]
 - database 'i need implement database in the project' [optional]

 ## To Do
-- starting structure project.
+- create angular project-01 to implement this api.

 ## Ready
-- ... nothing 😥
+- controller and struture of project [required]
+- jwtbearer token 'blocked routers if not has access' [required]